CEAMTEAM/ceamteam/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = Data Tables Plugin Support =

-If you have any problem or feature request for the Data Tables Generator by Supsystic, please [let us know](http://supsystic.com/contact-us/ "Contact Us")!
+If you have any any problem or a tailored request for the Data Tables Generator by Supsystic, please [let us know](http://supsystic.com/contact-us/ "Contact Us")!

-This [guide](https://supsystic.com/make-requests-support-service/ "How to Make Requests to Support Service") helps you to provide the right information about your issue.
+This [guide](https://supsystic.com/make-requests-support-service/ "How to Make Requests to Support Service") helps you provide the right information on your issue.

 = Translate Data Table Generator by Supsystic to Your Language =

 You have an incredible opportunity to get PRO version of the photo gallery for free.
 Just make translation of the Data Table Generator by Supsystic plugin!
-[Contact Us](http://supsystic.com/plugins/data-tables-generator-plugin#contact?utm_source=wordpress&utm_medium=contactus&utm_campaign=datatables "Contact Us") if you translate the plugin.
+[Contact Us](http://supsystic.com/plugins/data-tables-generator-plugin#contact?utm_source=wordpress&utm_medium=contactus&utm_campaign=datatables "Contact Us") if you are willing to translate the plugin.
-Avaible data table plugin translations:
+Available data table plugin translations:

 * English
 * Bulgarian